MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-teradata-805.md

 Microsoft R Server for Teradata is an R-based analytical engine embedded in your Teradata data warehouse.
 Together with a Microsoft R Server client, it provides a comprehensive set of tools for interacting with the Teradata database and performing in-database analytics.
 This article provides detailed instructions for installing Microsoft R Server for Teradata in the Teradata data warehouse.
 For configuring local workstations to submit jobs to run within your Teradata data warehouse, see [Microsoft R Server Client Installation for Teradata](rserver-install-teradata-client.md).

 >[!NOTE]
 >Microsoft R Server for Teradata is required for running Microsoft R Server scalable analytics in-database.
-If you do not need to run your analytics in-database, but simply need to access Teradata data via Teradata Parallel Transport or ODBC, you do not need to install Microsoft R Server in your Teradata data warehouse.
-You will, however, need to configure your local workstations as described in *Microsoft R Server 7 Client Installation for Teradata.*
+If you do not need to run your analytics in-database, but simply need to access Teradata data via Teradata Parallel Transport or ODBC, skip installing R Server in your Teradata data warehouse, but do configure your local workstations per [Microsoft R Server Client Installation for Teradata](rserver-install-teradata-client.md).

 ## System Requirements